Icinga/chef-icinga2/README.md

 This is a [Chef] cookbook to manage [Icinga2] using Chef LWRP.

-More features and attributes will be added over time, **feel free to contribute** what you find missing!

 >> For Production environment, always prefer the [most recent release](https://supermarket.chef.io/cookbooks/icinga2).